haxtheweb/edtechjoker/draft-outline.md

   - Angular
   - VueJS
   - Svelte
-- Pull these down to your local machine, install them (npm install or yarn install)
+- Pull these down to your local machine (via git clone)
+- install them (npm install or yarn install)
 - "run" them. usually with `yarn start` or `npm run start`
 - "build" them. usually with `yarn run build` or `npm run build`
 - Open in VSCode to review / modify the code